The Facts and Figures of Aircraft Depreciation

 So what is depreciation anyway?

 In its most basic form, depreciation is defined as a reduction in the value of an asset over time.
-When a business spends capital on a long-term asset, like an aircraft, it’s understood that the value depreciates over time.
+When a business spends capital on a long-term asset, like an aircraft, it’s understood that the value of the airplane depreciates over time.

 The two different recovery periods